j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

         }
 ```

-> **Note:** _It is assumpted that you have already created the Confluent Cloud for Apache Flink secrets in AWS Secrets Manager when you ran the Terraform configuration you used in the [Apache Flink Kickstarter](https://github.com/j3-signalroom/apache_flink-kickstarter) Project.
+> **Note:** _It is assumed that you have already created the Confluent Cloud for Apache Flink secrets in AWS Secrets Manager when you ran the Terraform configuration you used in the [Apache Flink Kickstarter](https://github.com/j3-signalroom/apache_flink-kickstarter) Project.
 If you have not, please follow the instructions in the [README](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/README.md#20-lets-get-started)._

 **Step 5 of 10 - Specify the Flink Catalog and Database**

-Next, the code sets the current catalog and database in the TableEnvironment.
-The code then gets the catalog from the TableEnvironment using the `catalog_name` field:
+Next, the code sets the current catalog and database in the `TableEnvironment`.
+The code then gets the catalog from the `TableEnvironment` using the `catalog_name` field:

 ```python
     # The catalog name and database name are used to set the current catalog and database.